Content Index

 We have different types of fields that we can define to create a form using Flask WTF, which are the following:

-• fields.RadioField: Represents a radio type field in HTML, as expected, it is specified by a parameter to select a list of options; this listing can be a list or tuple in Python.
+- fields.RadioField: Represents a radio type field in HTML, as expected, it is specified using a parameter to select a list of options; this list can be a list or tuple in Python.

-• fields.SelectField: Represents a selection type field in which a parameter called choices is specified in which a list of options is specified.
+- fields.SelectField: Represents a selection type field in which a parameter called choices is specified, where a list of options is provided.

 You can get more information about the available fields at: